Akamai Technologies (NASDAQ:AKAM) Issues Q3 2022 Earnings Guidance

 Insider Activity at Akamai Technologies

-In related news, CTO Robert Blumofe sold 5,000 shares of the stock in a transaction on Friday, August 12th.
-The stock was sold at an average price of $94.25, for a total transaction of $471,250.00.
-Following the sale, the chief technology officer now owns 14,835 shares of the company’s stock, valued at $1,398,198.75.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Corporate insiders own 1.70% of the company’s stock.
+In other news, CTO Robert Blumofe sold 5,000 shares of the firm’s stock in a transaction dated Friday, August 12th.
+The shares were sold at an average price of $94.25, for a total transaction of $471,250.00.
+Following the completion of the sale, the chief technology officer now owns 14,835 shares in the company, valued at approximately $1,398,198.75.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+1.70% of the stock is owned by insiders.

-Large investors have recently modified their holdings of the company.
-Ancora Advisors LLC raised its holdings in shares of Akamai Technologies by 103.3% in the 1st quarter.
-Ancora Advisors LLC now owns 250 shares of the technology infrastructure company’s stock worth $25,000 after purchasing an additional 127 shares during the period.
-Covestor Ltd raised its holdings in shares of Akamai Technologies by 50.1% during the 1st quarter.
-Covestor Ltd now owns 635 shares of the technology infrastructure company’s stock valued at $76,000 after buying an additional 212 shares during the period.
-Quantbot Technologies LP purchased a new stake in shares of Akamai Technologies during the 1st quarter valued at about $105,000.
-Fairfield Bush & CO. purchased a new stake in shares of Akamai Technologies during the 1st quarter valued at about $107,000.
-Finally, Sequoia Financial Advisors LLC purchased a new stake in shares of Akamai Technologies during the 1st quarter valued at about $203,000.
-91.05% of the stock is currently owned by hedge funds and other institutional investors.
+Hedge funds and other institutional investors have recently modified their holdings of the company.
+Ancora Advisors LLC grew its position in Akamai Technologies by 103.3% during the first quarter.
+Ancora Advisors LLC now owns 250 shares of the technology infrastructure company’s stock valued at $25,000 after buying an additional 127 shares during the period.
+Covestor Ltd raised its stake in Akamai Technologies by 50.1% in the first quarter.
+Covestor Ltd now owns 635 shares of the technology infrastructure company’s stock valued at $76,000 after purchasing an additional 212 shares in the last quarter.
+Quantbot Technologies LP purchased a new stake in Akamai Technologies in the first quarter valued at approximately $105,000.
+Fairfield Bush & CO. bought a new position in Akamai Technologies during the first quarter valued at approximately $107,000.
+Finally, Sequoia Financial Advisors LLC bought a new position in shares of Akamai Technologies in the first quarter worth approximately $203,000.
+Institutional investors and hedge funds own 91.05% of the company’s stock.

 Akamai Technologies, Inc provides cloud services for securing, delivering, and optimizing content and business applications over the internet in the United States and internationally.
 The company offers cloud solutions to keep infrastructure, websites, applications, application programming interfaces, and users safe from various cyberattacks and online threats while enhancing performance.